nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * Cons: The expected student may not appear at the top of the list due to lexicography.
 * **Alternative 2: Allow users to find by block keywords**
     * Pros: Possibly more accurate searches.
-    * Cons: Higher possibly that search is unsuccessful due to error in keywords.
+    * Cons: Higher possibility that search is unsuccessful due to error in keywords.

 ### Mark feature
 FRIDAY allows users to mark the Mastery Checks of certain students as passed.